 You can see the festival on foot, by boat, or by bike, and there is an app that you can install to make it easier to move around and not miss anything.
 Visiting the festival is free, but if you want to book a boat, you have to buy a ticket.

-When: from 27 November 2025 to 18 January 2026.
+When: from 26 November 2026 to 17 January 2027.

-More info about it: Amsterdam Light Festival.
+More info about it: Amsterdam Light Festival — and I have a full guide to it here.

 2. GLOW Festival in Eindhoven